-\ Mr. Hua Li and Ms. Shi Wei were appointed as Executive Directors of the Company on 29 November 2016 and there were no board meetings held during the year since their appointment.
+Since Mr. Fu Gangfeng was appointed as Executive Director and Chairman of the Company on 20 March 2018, he did not attend the captioned board meetings held in 2017.

 There was no material financial, business, family or other relevant relationship among members of the Board.